Bouncing Back Strong: Top Eats for Getting Over a Stroke

 Coenzyme Q10Enhances energy production in brain cells and supports mitochondrial function.

-CurcuminExhibits anti-inflammatory and antioxidant properties, potentially reducing brain injury after stroke.
+CurcuminExhibits anti-inflammatory and antioxidant properties, potentially reducing brain injury.

 ResveratrolFound in red wine, it may protect brain cells and improve blood flow.